Walking down the famed pedestrian walkway of Las Ramblas in Barcelona, the smell of salty sea air starts to pervade.

 For a sunset with sangria, you could do far worse than soaking up a view of the whole shebang from the deck at the iconic W Hotel.
 Perched at the tip of La Barceloneta, The W in the epitome of modern city chic, with its sail-inspired glass design shimmering over the city; and a 26th floor bar, Eclipse, delivering Eurotune beats to a hip and happening crowd.

 For a serious 5-star treat you can stay at the W. Browse your options here for accommodation choices from hostels to boutique and business-style hotels.
+Booking through these links doesn’t cost you any more and I receive a small commission which helps me run this site.
+Thank you 🙂

 Transport in Barcelona